jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 **How to create a mailbox group**

-1. Click on "Create group" button.
+1. Click the "Create group" button.
 Group creation form will appear

 .. image:: pic_mailboxes/groupsTabCreate.png
    :width: 600